13 Sep 2024

 6. The maximum duration of temporary employment must be based on the job, not the person.
 This prevents another temporary worker simply being hired out after the maximum duration has expired.

-Temporary WorkTemporary work and temporary employment all describe exactly the same process, in which a hiring company borrows labour from a leasing company for a limited period of time.
-Temporary workers are theoretically on an equal footing with permanent employees in terms of both working conditions and pay.
+Temporary workand temporary employment both refer to the same process, where a hiring company borrows labor from a leasing company for a limited period.
+In theory, temporary workers have the same rights as permanent employees regarding both working conditions and pay.

 In reality, however, temporary workers often do not find permanent employment.
 They also receive a lower wage and their working conditions are often not as good as those of permanent employees.

 Skilled labour is an exception.
-These are in high demand due to the shortage of skilled labour, so that, for example Engineers in temporary employment can achieve above-average earnings.
+These are in high demand due to the shortage of skilled labour, so that, for example engineers in temporary employment can achieve above-average earnings.